yuanzhibang-tool/TTQM-Docs/en/terms-of-service-privacy-policy/terms-of-service.md

 #### 7.2

-If any dispute arises between the two parties regarding the content of this agreement or its implementation, the two parties shall try their best to resolve it through friendly negotiation; if the negotiation fails, either party may file a lawsuit in the People's Court of Daxing District, Beijing.
+If any dispute arises between the two parties regarding the content of this agreement or its implementation, the two parties shall try their best to resolve it through friendly negotiation; if the negotiation fails, either party may file a lawsuit in the People's Court of Daxing District, Beijing, China.

 ### 8. Other regulations